mcu-tools/mcuboot/ext/tinycrypt/documentation/tinycrypt.rst

 * ECC-DH and ECC-DSA:

-  * TinyCrypt ECC implementation is based on nano-ecc (see https://github.com/iSECPartners/nano-ecc) which in turn is based on mciro-ecc (see https://github.com/kmackay/micro-ecc).
-In the original nano and micro-ecc documentation, there is an important remark about the way integers are represented:
+  * TinyCrypt ECC implementation is based on micro-ecc (see https://github.com/kmackay/micro-ecc).
+In the original micro-ecc documentation, there is an important remark about the way integers are
+    represented:

     "Integer representation: To reduce code size, all large integers are represented using little-endian words - so the least significant word is first.
 You can use the 'ecc_bytes2native()' and 'ecc_native2bytes()' functions to convert between the native integer representation and the standardized octet representation."

+    Note that the assumed bit layout is: {31, 30, ..., 0}, {63, 62, ..., 32},
+    {95, 94, ..., 64}, {127, 126, ..., 96} for a very-long-integer (vli)
+    consisting of 4 unsigned integers (as an example).

+  * A cryptographically-secure PRNG function must be set (using uECC_set_rng()) before calling uECC_make_key() or uECC_sign().

 Examples of Applications
 ************************